-Protection under installment contracts for purchase or lease.
-Sec.
-302 (50 U.S.C. app. § 532).
+Protection under installment contracts for purchase or lease - Sec.
+302 (50 U.S.C. app. §532).

 Except by court order, no one who has collected a deposit as partial payment for property, where the remainder of the price is to be paid in installments, can repossess the property or cancel the sale, lease, or bailment because of the failure to meet the terms of the contract, if the buyer enters active duty military service after paying the deposit and subsequently breaches the terms of the contract.
 A violation of this section is punishable by imprisonment for up to one year, a fine as provided in Title 18, U.S. Code, or both.
 A court may order the cancellation of the installment sale, mandating the return of the property to the seller as well as the return of paid installments to the buyer, or the court may stay the proceedings.
 This section does not permit a servicemember unilaterally to terminate the contract, although the servicemember may be able to bring an action under Section 701 for relief.

-Mortgages and trust deeds.
-Sec.
-303 (50 U.S.C. app. § 533).
+Mortgages and trust deeds-Sec.
+303 (50 U.S.C. app. §533).

 This section covers servicemembers who, prior to a period of active military service, entered into a property transaction subject to a mortgage, a trust deed, or other security loan.
-If the servicemember is unable to make payments on the loan due to military service, the provision prevents the vendor from exercising any right or option under the contract to rescind or terminate, to resume possession of the property for nonpayment of any installment due, or to breach the terms, except by action in a court of competent jurisdiction, until nine months after the term of active duty terminates.42 A sale, foreclosure, or seizure of property during a servicemember's period of military service is prohibited unless under a court order issued prior to foreclosure on the property, or if made pursuant to an agreement under Section 107 of the act.
+As amended, if the servicemember is unable to make payments on the loan due to military service, the provision prevents the vendor from exercising any right or option under the contract to rescind or terminate, to resume possession of the property for nonpayment of any installment due, or to breach the terms, except by action in a court of competent jurisdiction, until one year after the term of active duty terminates.
+A sale, foreclosure, or seizure of property during a servicemember's period of military service, and one year after, is prohibited unless such action is taken under a court order issued prior to foreclosure on the property, or pursuant to an agreement under Section 107 of the act.
+However, the one-year prohibition of foreclosure against a servicemember is set to expire on December 31, 2014; at that point the period prohibiting foreclosure will revert to 90 days.